Day 1: City Tour – Table Mountain

 Discover the natural environment of Cape Town with a trip around the peninsula.
 Starting off in Clifton, the tour takes you along the scenic Atlantic Coast, past Camps Bay to Hout Bay.
 From here, we'll make our way to the Cape of Good Hope Nature Reserve and Cape Point via Chapman's Peak Drive, one of the world's most scenic coastal roads.
 From the tip of Cape Point, which can be reached on foot or via funicular, a breath-taking panoramic view unfolds.
 On the way back, we'll drive along False Bay and stop at Boulders Beach to visit the penguin colony.
-An appropriate climax to this Day rich in nature will be played out in the lush Kirstenbosch Botanical Gardens.
+An appropriate climax to this day, surrounded by nature, will be played out in the lush Kirstenbosch Botanical Gardens.

 B/B Cape Town

 - Hout Bay/ optional boat trip to Duiker Island

 - Chapman's Peak Drive

 Day 3: Cape Town – Hermanus – Oudtshoorn